Skip to content

 • Compress images without losing quality

-• Caption photos and properly attribute
+• Caption photos and appropriately attribute

-Optimizing those key elements not only amplifies engagement for visitors, but also helps search engine crawlers better process and index content for discoverability – increasing traffic
+Optimizing those key elements not only amplifies engagement for visitors but also helps search engine crawlers better process and index content for discoverability – increasing traffic

 Tips on promoting published WordPress posts: